-The owner Jim can board both, but being that he owns both a dog and 2 cats, you must bring your pet to his place to make sure all the animals get along.
+I can board both, but being that I have a dog and 2 cats, you must bring your pet to my place to make sure all the animals get along.
 You also must provide proof of up to date vaccinations and use of flea and tick control.
 A deposit is required to book a spot.

 How much is it to board a dog?

 The rates are for 24 hour periods.
-The rate for a dog is $50 per day.
-The rate for puppies is $65 per day.
+The rate for a dog is $50 per day for dog boarding, $40 for cats.
+The rate for boarding puppies is $65 per day.
 Boarding includes at least three walks per day and feedings.
 I do have a fenced in yard for a late night break.
 Check out all the details about boarding on my Services and Rates page.

-Do you have any questions that I do not cover here?
+Do you have any questions that I did not cover here?

 Feel free to contact me on any issue or question about your pet.
 Even if I can’t help you with my services, I may be able to point you in the right direction for what you need.
 Or take a look at my Links page where I list pet-related sites in various categories.